Rheinwerk/github-webhook/README.md

 ## Building

-To build the project for production, run `cargo lambda build --release`.
-Remove the `--release` flag to build for development.
+To build the project for production, run `cargo lambda build --release --output-format zip --arm64`.

 Read more about building your lambda function in [the Cargo Lambda documentation](https://www.cargo-lambda.info/commands/build.html).